 Simultaneously subverted and inverted with the title theme park in the direct-to-DVD release Pollyworld.
 The subversion is the fact that it's a theme park and not a country.
-The inversion is that Polly Pocket's father created the theme park and named it after her daughter, making it a lot like U.S. fast food chain Wendy's Old Fashioned Hamburgers.
+The inversion is that Polly Pocket's father created the theme park and named it after his daughter, making it a lot like U.S. fast food chain Wendy's Old Fashioned Hamburgers.

-In an episode of Sabrina The Animated Series, Sabrina travels back in time three times to prevent herself from being portrayed as a hero.
+In an episode of Sabrina: The Animated Series, Sabrina travels back in time three times to prevent herself from being portrayed as a hero.
 Oon the fourth try, she travels back 100 years to turn the bridge from wood to stone; when she returns, she finds that Greendale is now called Sabrinaville, and everyone in town is now named "Sabrina".